 Where Does it Lead?

 Further Mathematics is invaluable for those who progress to study Mathematics at university.
+Mathematics is highly valued by university admissions departments.
 It is at the heart of all of today’s advancements in science and technology and is contributing to progress in other fields such as computer science, industrial and architectural design, economics, biology, linguistics, physics, computer science and psychology.
+An undergraduate degree in mathematics can also give you a firm foundation for further study in a variety of other disciplines.